 This formula elegantly expresses the roots in terms of the coefficients a, b, and c.

 For cubic and quartic equations (degree 3 and 4, respectively), formulas exist, but they are significantly more complex.
-The solutions for cubic equations were first published by Gerolamo Cardano in the 16th century, although the method was originally discovered by Scipione del Ferro and Niccolò Tartaglia.
+Which means the solutions for cubic equations were first published by Gerolamo Cardano in the 16th century, although the method was originally discovered by Scipione del Ferro and Niccolò Tartaglia.
 Similarly, quartic equations have a general solution, attributed to Lodovico Ferrari, also published in Cardano's Ars Magna.

 Numerical methods are iterative techniques that approximate the roots to a desired level of accuracy.
 These methods typically start with an initial guess and then refine that guess through repeated calculations until a sufficiently accurate solution is obtained.
 Some of the most common numerical methods include: